rajpra808/STET-Exam-Management-System/Final Output and demo Videos/Readme.md

   This demo shows how the session management is working on our app.
   The session limit can be assigned at server side.
 ```
+## SSL TLS proof.mp4
 ```
-"SSL TLS proof.mp4" :
 This video shows the trafic captured between server and mobile app.
 The data is secured and can not be seen by any un-authorized person.
 ```
+## STET-app.apk
 ```
-"STET-app.apk" :
   This is the current working mobile app.
 It can be isntalled easily.
   For testing purpose, you do not need to verify the aadhar and make payment.
 ```
+## Web APP demo.mp4
 ```
-"Web APP demo.mp4" :
   This is the demo of the web application.
 ```
+## Speed Test
 ```
-"Website speed test by google'sPageSpeed Insights.pdf" and "Website speed test by GTmetrix.pdf" shows the performance results of our site.
+  Website speed test by google'sPageSpeed Insights.pdf" and "Website speed test by GTmetrix.pdf" shows the performance results of our site.
 ```
+## Round 1-evaluation.pdf
 ```
-"Round 1-evaluation.pdf" :
   These are the slides for round 1 evoluation
 ```
+##  Round 2-evaluation.pdf
 ```
-  "Round 2-evaluation.pdf" :
     Slides of round 2 evoluation
 ```